Republicanism in the Netherlands

 Republicanism in the Netherlands is a movement that strives to abolish the Dutch monarchy and replace it with a republic.
+Currently, the Netherlands is a constitutional monarchy with the King as the head of state and the Prime Minister as the head of government.

 The popularity of the organised republican movement that seeks to abolish the monarchy in its entirety has been suggested to be a minority among the people of the Netherlands, according to opinion polls (according to one 2023 poll, 37%).

 Terminology

 In discussions on forms of government, it is common to refer to certain 'models', based on how other countries are constituted: